The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: Results and discussion

+In addition, in Ref. \onlinecite{HH2015}, a suggestive parabolic relation between the skewness and the kurtosis for increasing spatial dimensions is shown.
+A parabolic relation between the third and fourth moment is a signature and common denominator of a system described by an equation including a quadratic nonlinearity \cite{sattin2009, krommes2008}.
+This lends support to the current modelling effort as this indicates that in higher dimensions the nonlinearity will be more prominent and determine the dynamics.
+Thus, in higher spatial dimension a deviation from a purely exponential PDF tail as the one reported for the 1+1D case~\cite{a1391} is strongly expected.

+It is interesting to note that two recent papers using similar methods exploring large deviations in interfacial growth by the KPZ equation find the stretched exponential $\exp(-a w_2^{3/2})$ which coincides with the findings in this paper~\cite{merson2015, doussal2016}.
+Moreover we note that this PDF also coincides with the Tracy-Widom distribution~\cite{TW1, TW2}.
+Note that, in Ref. \onlinecite{doussal2016} the appearance of the Tracy-Widom distribution is, within Random Matrix Theory, attributed to a third order phase transition between strong and weak coupling regimes.

 To this end, in this paper we have computed the PDF tails in the KPZ model and evaluated the dependence of spatial dimensionality.
-The PDF tails of the form $\sim \exp\{ - c w_2^{3/2}\}$ (where $c$ is a numerical coefficient dependent on the dimension $d$) are relevant for intermittent events in the strongly non-linear growth regime.
+The PDF tails of the form $\sim \exp( - c w_2^{3/2})$ (where $c$ is a numerical coefficient dependent on the dimension $d$) are relevant for intermittent events in the strongly non-linear growth regime.
 Moreover, the PDF tails are significantly alleviated compared to a Gaussian distribution whereas the tails are subdominant to the exponential distribution.
 Of particular interest are the effects of higher dimensions on the coefficient $c$.
-Here it is shown that using an isotropic growth model the coefficient $c$ changes smoothly as $d$ increases and thus suggests that there is no upper critical dimension $d_c$.
+Here it is indicated that by using an isotropic growth model the coefficient $c$ changes smoothly as $d$ increases and thus suggests that there may not be an upper critical dimension $d_c$, in agreement with the discussion in Ref. \onlinecite{a13}.

-\acknowledgments Johansson performed his part of the work at the Nanometer Structure Consortium at Lund University (nmC@LU) and wants to acknowledge the Swedish Research Council (VR) for financial support and Anderson acknowledges the Max-Planck Institute for its hospitality.
+\acknowledgments Johansson wants to acknowledge NanoLund (the Center for Nanoscience at Lund University) and the Swedish Research Council (VR) for financial support.
+Anderson acknowledges the Max-Planck Institute for its hospitality where most of this work was carried out.